North Petherwin

-North Petherwin is a rural parish within the historic boundaries of Devon, having been transferred to Cornwall in 1966.
+North Petherwin is a rural parish within the historic boundaries of Devon, responsibility for its administration having been transferred to Cornwall by the abolition of Broadwoodwidger Rural District by the Local Government Commission for England in 1966.
 Historically, the Dukes of Bedford have been major land owners in the parish.
 As well as the church town, settlements include Hellescott, Brazacott, and Maxworthy.
 The hamlets of Petherwin Gate and Daws are close to the village.

-The Tamar Otter and Wildlife Centre is North Petherwin's main tourist attraction.
-As well as having European and Asian Short Clawed otters it has a duck pond, a nature trail where owls can be seen, a restaurant area and a gift shop.